 –The Collaborative Spine Research Foundation was formed in November 2011.This foundation represents a unique interdisciplinary effort by two major research groups, AANS’s Neurosurgery Research and Education Foundation (NREF) and The Orthopedic Research and Education Foundation.

 -This collaboration is part of an overall expansion of NREF’s mission.
 “NREF will be better positioned to optimally advance the science and practice of neurosurgery through research and education,” says Dr. McCormick.
 “As part of this plan, a new NREF fundraiser was held in Miami during AANS’s 80th Annual Scientific Meeting.
 More than 250 neurosurgeons attended and more than $767,000 was raised to support neurosurgical research.”

 –During the 80th Annual Meeting and for the first time ever, plenary sessions were streamed live over the Internet, allowing neurosurgeons from around the world to view and participate in the discussions.

 –A social networking site, AANSconnect was also introduced at the meeting.
 Presentations and scientific posters were posted Online, allowing further interaction and discussion among members.

 –“The near-record attendance in Miami Beach is a clear reflection on the vitality, innovation, and importance of AANS efforts on behalf of its members and the neurosurgical specialty,” says Dr. McCormick.

-In Doctors, Featured, Neurosurgeons, Spine Center Featured Tags: , 2012 AANS report, AANS, American Association of Neurological Surgeons, Dr. Paul McCormick, McCormick, President
+In Doctors, Featured, Neurosurgeons, Spine Hospital Featured Tags: , 2012 AANS report, AANS, American Association of Neurological Surgeons, Dr. Paul McCormick, McCormick, President